Xiaofeng-Tan/MGBOD/README.md

 Since there is only one granule ball in the last view, i.e., $|GBS_K|=1$.
 Then, we have $1 \le k \leq -\log_q|U|$ and $K \sim -\log_{q}|U| (0<q<1)$.

-To examine the relationship between the number of views and sample size, we generated datasets with the number of samples from 50 to 20,000 at a step size of 50 and recorded the number of granular balls and views, respectively.
+To explore how the number of views relates to the sample size, we created datasets with sample sizes ranging from 50 to 20,000, increasing by 50 samples at each step.
+We then recorded both the number of granular balls and the number of views for each dataset.

 | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ | $\vert U \vert$ | $K$ |
 |-------|-----|-------|-----|-------|-----|-------|-----|-------|-----|-------|-----|-------|-----|-------|-----|